asimihsan/notes/[course] introduction_to_artificial_intelligence_cs-271.md

                 = pi^3 * (1-pi)^5

 -    What is the `pi` that maximizes this expression?
--    Can also maximize the log of this expression becuase log is monotonic with respect to p.
+-    Can also maximize the log of this expression because log is monotonic with respect to p.

         log p(data) = 3*log(pi) + 5*log(1-pi)